RLee12/RLee12.github.io/_posts/2018-06-24-enron-dataset-eda.md

 warnings.filterwarnings('ignore') # Suppress warning messages.
 os.chdir("/Users/ray/Documents/ud120-projects/final_project/")
 pd.set_option("max_columns", 999)
-{% endhighlight %}

-{% highlight python %}
 # Load the dictionary containing the dataset, and convert the dictionary to dataframe.
 with open("final_project_dataset.pkl", "r") as data_file:
     data_dict = pickle.load(data_file)
 data_frame = pd.DataFrame.from_dict(data_dict, orient="index")
+{% endhighlight %}

+The next step is to convert the data type of columns.
+The imported data type in each column is of type `object`, but a quick look will reveal clearly that almost every column is of type `numeric`.
+Converting the data type will save us tremendously amount of hustle.

+{% highlight python %}
-# Convert supposedly numeric columns to type numeric.
+# Convert supposedly numeric type columns to type numeric.
 cols = data_frame.columns.drop(["poi", "email_address"])
 data_frame[cols] = data_frame[cols].apply(pd.to_numeric, errors="coerce")

-# Add a name column and change the originally name index to numeric index.
+# Add a column called name and change the originally name index to numeric index.
 data_frame.drop(["email_address"], axis=1, inplace=True)
 data_frame["name"] = data_frame.index
 data_frame.index = xrange(len(data_frame))
 {% endhighlight %}

+Now let's take a look at the first 5 elements in the dataframe.

 {% highlight python %}
 data_frame.head(5)
 {% endhighlight %}

 <!-- Add the css script to truncate long table and make it scroll. -->
 <div style="overflow-x: scroll;" markdown="block">